-An employee of Philadelphia’s Department of Behavioral Health and Intellectual disability Services (DBHIDS) lost an unencrypted laptop on public transportation.
-The laptop contained the personal health information (PHI) of 1,500 individuals.
+An employee of Philadelphia’s Department of Behavioral Health and Intellectual disAbility Services (DBHIDS) lost an unencrypted laptop on public transportation.
+The laptop contained the protected health information (PHI) of 1,500 individuals.
 DBHIDS informed affected individuals on the same day that the HIPAA breach was discovered.

 David T. Jones, Commissioner of the Department of Behavioral Health and Intellectual disAbility Services, stated, “Once we learned about the lost laptop within our Intellectual disAbility division, we immediately implemented actions to inform anyone who may have been impacted, provided additional training to our workforce and implemented additional controls to prevent this type of incident from occurring in the future.”

 An investigation uncovered that although no data had been accessed by unauthorized individuals, information such as patient names, birthdates, service provider names, MCI numbers, and information on Medicaid waiver services, were contained on the missing laptop.

 Although the majority of DBHIDS’ laptops were encrypted, there were some laptops that had not been encrypted.
 DBHIDS is conducting an investigation as to why some of their laptops were not encrypted.
 Spokeswoman for the organization, Alicia Taylor, wrote in a statement, “DBHIDS is thoroughly investigating causes of this incident and taking appropriate corrective actions, including re-training the employees involved, providing additional privacy/security training to the DBHIDS workforce, and continuing to review practices and implement additional controls to prevent this type of incident from occurring in the future.”
 All unencrypted laptops have since been encrypted.